Cogliostro

 Cogliostro (/kɒgliˈoʊstroʊ/ KOG-lee-OH-stroh), also simply Cog, is a character appearing in Todd McFarlane's Spawn comic book series published by Image Comics.
 Cogliostro was created in 1993 by author Neil Gaiman and artist Todd McFarlane and introduced in Spawn issue #9.
-Originally depicted as a supporting character, he becomes an antagonist as the series progresses, eventually becoming the supervillain Sinn and one of the main antagonists of the series.
+Originally depicted as a supporting character, he becomes an antagonist as the series progresses, eventually becoming the supervillain Sinn, one of the main antagonists of the series.
+His true identity is Cain the first murderer and the first Hellspawn.

 Fictional character biography

 Meeting Al Simmons

 Cogliostro first appears as a homeless man, but he seems to know more about Spawn's situation than Spawn himself.
 Cog informs Spawn that his powers draw on a limited energy source, and that using it up will condemn him to eternal torment in Hell.
 He is the angel on Spawn's right shoulder, opposite to the Violator, who exhorts Spawn to revel in death and destruction not just in the name of Hell, but also for its own sake.

 Eventually, Cogliostro reveals that he is also a former Hellspawn, having forsaken Malebolgia long ago, and refuses to use his remaining powers, as he has one "tick" of necroplasmic power left, and any use of his Hell-granted powers will end his Earthly existence.
 Still, that single bit of power has extended his lifespan to centuries, and he does not want the newest Spawn to fall to the darkness that created both of them.